Daylilies are low-maintenance flowering perennial plants known for their abundance of cheery blooms. Here’s how to plant daylilies in your garden.

 - Backfill the hole with the same soil that came out of the hole, gently patting it down around the plant.

 - Water the planted daylily to moisten the surrounding soil and to help the soil settle around the roots of the plant.

 Here’s a video version of this tutorial showing all the steps for how to plant daylilies:

 Daylily Care After Planting

-After the daylily is planted, the surface area around the plant can be mulched with a high-quality organic mulch such as homemade compost.
+After the daylily is planted, the surface area around the plant can be mulched with high-quality organic mulch such as homemade compost.
 This mulch will help keep moisture in the soil, reducing watering requirements.
 It can also help suppress weeds around the baby plant and will also give it a gentle boost of mineral nutrients.
-The plants can also be fed with natural daylily fertilizer.
+The plants can also be fed with natural fertilizer.

 While daylilies are known for being tough-as-nails in the garden, they do require a bit of pampering during their first year in the soil.
 Keep the new plants well-watered throughout the first year.
 Gently pull out any weeds growing in the immediate area of the plant to reduce competition for mineral nutrients, water, and sunlight.
 Check on the plant frequently to see how it’s doing.
 Daylilies also require pruning once their growing season is done, in order to grow back healthy next year.